Philippine Basketball Association: Arenas

 As teams do not represent geographic locales, the league itself rents venues for games.
 The PBA usually plays a doubleheader three times a week at the arenas in Metro Manila, and a game on Saturdays at the provinces, popularly known as "out-of-town" games.

 The majority of games are at the Araneta Coliseum in Quezon City and the SM Mall of Asia Arena in Pasay.
 When both arenas are unavailable, the alternate venues are the Ynares Center in Antipolo, Rizal, PhilSports Arena in Pasig, and the Filoil EcoOil Centre in San Juan.
 Occasionally, provincial games are hosted in selected venues throughout the country.
 Playoff games are usually held at venues in Metro Manila, most often at the Araneta Coliseum.
 However, recent incentives to promote the league throughout the country have resulted in out-of-town playoff games.

+The league has also a planned to have a regular season games in the newly open state of the art SM Arena Seaside Cebu.
+This will be the first regular games that will be played outside of metro manila.

 The league has also played several times outside the Philippines, the majority in Dubai where there is a large Filipino community.

 Likewise the PBA had plans to construct its own indoor arena as early as 2007.
 The most recent plan is in 2024, with the league looking to build a venue in Metro Manila.